stokvis4/stokvis4.github.io/_posts/2018-4-2-Third-Blog.md

 <img src='//stokvis4.github.io/images/nra-obama.jpg'>

-This, in combination with loss aversion bias, shows one of the reasons why the NRA is so successful at getting voters to turn out.

 ##### Sentiment over Time

 I also used sentiment to understand 2017 politically and was able to map significant political events to divergences in sentiment between Rachel Maddow and Sean Hannity.